jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-16-pressurinator.md

 Technically correct... but very slow.
 I don't actually even have runtimes for this one.

-I did have one way that I could at least make it bearable though: {{<wikipedia memoization>}}.
+I did have one way that I could at least make it bearable though: [[wiki:memoization]]().
 Essentially, cache the result of each recursive call, that way if I end up in the same state through another branch (such as if A -> B -> C, A -> D -> C, then moving down either path results in the same `recur` calls.)

 To implement that, I added this to my `max_flow` function: